camilotejeiro/camilotejeiro.github.io/_posts/2015-05-10-water-filtration-system.md

 bingo the house is clean :)

-So at this point I had lots of design drawings and a rough idea about the inner details of each individual filter stage, all in text files and sketches (b.t.w check out xournal is a pretty cool open source hand notes suite for linux, kind of like OneNote for windows users).
+So at this point I had lots of design drawings and a rough idea about the inner details of each individual filter stage, all in text linked_files and sketches (b.t.w check out xournal is a pretty cool open source hand notes suite for linux, kind of like OneNote for windows users).